Pratyay-ops/SysDocA/README.md

 ## License

-This project is licensed under the [WTFPL license)(LICENSE) .
+This project is licensed under the [WTFPL license](LICENSE) .
 Feel free to modify and distribute it according to the terms of the license.